Nilesh-Kumar-1/ai_powered_expense_tracker/README.md

 # Roadmap: Expense Tracker Backend (Azure‑Native)

+Problem Statement

+Users log in via Entra ID authentication (OAuth2/OpenID Connect).
+Each user can upload their bank statement (CSV, PDF, Excel) to an Azure Storage Account.
+An Azure Function is triggered to parse and validate transactions, then store them in a PostgreSQL database.
+Expenses follow an approval workflow with states: Received → Processing → Completed.
+Users can mark expenses as Approved, Rejected, or leave them In Progress.
+Rejected expenses may be resubmitted.
+Each user’s expenses are isolated (row-level security) so no other user can access them.
+Users can assign custom labels in addition to built-in categories (Food, Travel, Rent, etc.).
+A chat interface allows users to query their expenses (e.g., “Show my approved expenses for December”) or interact with expense records.
+Tables:
+- Users: Username, Email, First Name, Last Name, PK
+- Expenses: Expense Name, Transaction Type (Bank Transfer, Cash), From, To, State, Label, Description, PK, FK(User)
+- Labels: PK, FK(User), Label Name
+Security includes encryption at rest and in transit, and scalability is supported via Azure monitoring and retry policies.

+API's

+Expense - `POST /expenses`, `GET /expenses`, `PUT /expenses/{id}`, `DELETE /expenses/{id}` Users - `POST /users`, `GET /users `, `PUT /users/id`, `DELETE users/id`

 **Phase 1 – Core Backend Foundation**

 **Goal:** Build a production‑ready FastAPI backend with clean architecture.